Code-Institute-Submissions/milestone-project-90/README.md

 <p id="project"></p>

 ## 1️⃣ Project Construction 👷

 This project uses the Bootstrap Framework to create a multi-page, fully responsive website with a mobile-first approach.
 The project is fully compliant with the requirements set by Code Institute, to create website using HTML, CSS and bootstrap framework.

-Despite the above, the website contains two forms with very simple java-script that after submit will confirm submitting, reset and disable the form until page refresh.
+Despite the above, the website contains two forms with very simple java-script that after submit will confirm submit and reset the form.

 As my skill level grows, the functionality of the website will evolve to include java script features, back-end features and online payments.
 Then it can be used for commercial purposes.